DUI Criminal Defense Attorney

 Professional & Experienced Lawyer – Available 24/7

-The DUI process in Arizona is complex and you will likely have questions following your drunk driving arrest.
+The DUI process in Phoenix AZ is complex, and you will likely have questions following your drunk driving arrest.
 This is where having an experienced DUI lawyer in Phoenix can make a positive difference in your case.
-Belén Olmedo Guerra will set aside time to answer all of your questions and to discuss possible outcomes and defenses to achieve the best possible outcome for your case.
+Belén Olmedo Guerra will set aside time to answer all of your questions and to discuss your options and defenses to achieve the best possible outcome for your case.

 - The driver experiences intoxication above DUI standards.
 This usually involves blood alcohol content or BAC.
 The BAC limit in Arizona is .08.

-In Arizona, you may also hear about DWI charges.
-Let’s talk briefly about DUI vs. DWI.
+In Arizona, you may also hear this offense called a DWI, which means “driving while intoxicated.”
+Let’s talk briefly about the difference between DUI vs. DWI.

 What’s the Difference Between DUI and DWI in Arizona?

-For example: a man with a high alcohol tolerance may do some drinking with his friends at a bar.
+For example, a man with a high alcohol tolerance may do some drinking with his friends at a bar.
 He obeys the rules of the road perfectly on his way home, but gets into an accident that was not his fault.
 The officer on the scene administers a Breathalyzer.
 The man’s BAC is .09.
 This man would have a DWI.
-He was not endangering anyone with his driving, so he was not driving under the influence.
-However, his BAC was above the legal limit.
-He has a DWI.
+He was not endangering anyone with his driving, so he won’t receive a driving under the influence charge.
+Rather, since his BAC was above the legal limit, he will be charged with a DWI.

 Arizona DUI Penalties

-DUI penalties will fluctuate.
-They will hinge on the driver’s BAC as well as their number of prior convictions.
-Below, we’ll break down potential DUI penalties by the number of offenses, as well as by blood alcohol content.
+DUI penalties often depend on a few different variables.
+However, they mostly hinge on the driver’s BAC as well as their number of prior convictions.
+Below, we’ll break down potential penalties by the number of DUI offenses, as well as by blood alcohol content.

 First DUI Offense in Arizona

-For a BAC of .15 to .199, there is a minimum of 30 consecutive days in jail.
+For a BAC between .15 to .199, this is what is considered an Extreme DUI in Arizona.
+This results in a minimum of 30 consecutive days in jail.
 Fines could reach up to $3000, with a 90-day license suspension.
-The state will place an IID in your car for one year.
+In addition, the state will place an IID in your car for one year.

-If a defendant’s BAC was at least .20, there is a minimum of 45 consecutive days in jail.
-The fines increase to $3250 with a 90-day license suspension.
-The state will place an IID in your car.
+If a defendant’s BAC was at least .20, this is what is known as a Super Extreme DUI in Arizona.
+For this offense, there is a minimum of 45 consecutive days in jail.
+The fines increase to $3250 with a 90-day license suspension and the state will also place an IID in your car.

 Arizona has some of the harshest penalties for repeat DUIs in the country.

-For a BAC of .08 to .149, there will be a minimum of 90 days in jail.
+For a second DUI in Arizona with a BAC between .08 to .149, there will be a minimum of 90 days in jail.
 Fines could reach $3000 or more, and the state can revoke your license for up to a year.

-For a BAC of .15 to .199, there is a minimum of 120 days in jail with 60 served consecutively.
+For a second offense Extreme DUI with a BAC of .15 to .199, there is a minimum of 120 days in jail with 60 served consecutively.
 Fines could reach up to $3250 with a one-year license revocation.

-For a BAC of at least .20, there is a minimum of 180 days in jail, 90 of which must be consecutive.
+For a second offense Super Extreme DUI with a BAC of at least .20, there is a minimum of 180 days in jail, 90 of which must be consecutive.
 The fines increase to at least $4250 with a one-year license revocation.

-A third DUI within seven years is a felony.
+A third DUI within seven years in Phoenix AZ is a felony.
 That carries a mandatory sentence of at least four months, license revoked for one year, a two-year IID requirement, and over $400 in fines and assessments.

-An aggravated DUI is another term for a felony DUI.
-There are a couple of ways someone might incur a felony DUI:
+An aggravated DUI in Arizona is another term for a felony DUI.
+There are a couple of ways someone might incur an aggravated or felony DUI in Arizona:

-The prosecutor may want you to believe that the case against you is cut and dry, but there are many defenses available to fight a DUI in Phoenix.
+The prosecutor may want you to believe that the case against you is cut and dry, but there are many defenses available to fight a DUI in Phoenix AZ.
 Belén knows that you may have various defenses working in your favor and will work diligently to defend against your conviction.